Sick dolphin calf improves with tube-fed milk, helping hands

 The baby was nicknamed Paradon, roughly translated as “brotherly burden,” because those involved knew from day one that saving his life would be no easy task.

 Irrawaddy dolphins, considered a vulnerable species by International Union for Conservation of Nature, are found in the shallow coastal waters of South and Southeast Asia and in three rivers in Myanmar, Cambodia and Indonesia.
-Their survival is threatened by habitat loss, pollution and illegal fishing.
+Their survival is threatened by habitat loss, pollution and fishing, when dolphins are caught unintentionally with other species.

 Officials from the marine research center believe around 400 Irrawaddy dolphins remain along the country’s eastern coast, bordering Cambodia.